Chysie-YU-0413/Notally-Extended/README.md

 * Create rich text notes with support for bold, italics, mono space and strike-through
 * Add clickable links to notes with support for phone numbers, email addresses and web urls

-### Contributing
-Issues are currently disabled.
-Please use the pull requests tab only for translations or bug fixes, This project is currently not accepting feature requests.

 ### Translations
 All translations are crowd sourced.
 To contribute, follow these [guidelines](https://m2.material.io/design/communication/writing.html) and email me or open a pull request.